California Institute of the Arts: CalArts Extended Studies

 California Institute of the Arts (CalArts) Extended Studies has plans to scale and grow its main areas of programming while also plunging into new markets and serving new demographics.
 Unfortunately, with their existing back-end infrastructure, they were unable to deliver the kind of experience they wanted to the students they were already serving—let alone expand.

-They solved this issue by turning to the Destiny One Student Lifecycle Management software platform, developed by Modern Campus.
+They solved this issue by turning to Modern Campus Lifelong Learning, formerly Destiny One.
 The out-of-the-box system allowed them to take control of their back end, improve the student experience, become more flexible and gain the breathing room needed to grow.

 California Institute of the Arts is a unique university nestled outside of Los Angeles in Valencia, California.
 CalArts, as it is widely known, was founded by Walt Disney and is internationally renowned for its programs spanning the visual, performing, media and literary arts.